sdex32/VideoPlayer/README.md

 # VideoPlayer
 Video Player using FFMPEG dlls

-Video player using FFMPEG dlls, and FFMPEG header in pascal from Boddy Bindham (C)
+Video player using FFMPEG dlls 4.1.10, and FFMPEG header in pascal from Boddy Bindham (C)

+Sorry but is not tested with new dlls, i will try soon :)

 verery thing else is in pure pascal, for sound play i use my unit for mmsound.